Why has Israel attacked Iran

 AI

-Israel launched a series overnight air strikes against Iran, hitting “military targets”.
+Israel launched a series overnight air against Iran, hitting “military targets”.

 For weeks, an attack was expected in retaliation to the Iranian missile attack against Israel.